patricksongzy/corgi/README.md

 ```
 * [Custom operation](https://github.com/patricksongzy/corgi/blob/main/src/lib.rs#L34) (still needs some work).

+## Important Design Notes
+* Array values should never be modified from operations; instead, new arrays should be created.
+* Arrays are untracked by default, so if gradients are required, `tracked()`, or `start_tracking()` must be used (see the documentation for details).
+* Versions prior to 0.9.7 of Corgi did not prioritise optimisation, and will be slow.

 ## Design
 * Eager execution.
 * Dynamic-as-possible computational graph.
 * Originally worked around the ergonomics of the `arr!` macro (which however, currently still needs more work).
 * Did not want to have to manage any 'graph' structures when using Corgi (the Arrays should represent the graph alone).
 * Graphs do note store consumers (at the moment).
 They store consumer counts instead.

+## BLAS
+* The `opeblas`, or `netlib` features can be enabled, and requires CBLAS if used.

 ### Tracked Arrays
 * Tracked arrays are arrays which require gradients to be computed, and stored.